jamestomasino/blog.tomasino.org/content/post/doors-lead-in-doors-lead-out-doors-no-bigger-than-a-little-girls-pout.md

 wonderland.
 She is beyond control of even the Queen, and later, when she goes through the looking glass, not even the jabberwocky can pose a threat to her.
-Mabel is the power in Alice, a power which exists and resides permenantly within the fantasy.
+Mabel is the power in Alice, a power which exists and resides permanently within the fantasy.
 It is her real strength, despite its containment within her psyche.
-It is an inner strength, a true inner strength personified, and while it is less intelligent than herself, it has a common sense that overwhelms the logical, the mundane, and see's past the predictability of a simple nursery rhyme.
+It is an inner strength, a true inner strength personified, and while it is less intelligent than herself, it has a common sense that overwhelms the logical, the mundane, and sees past the predictability of a simple nursery rhyme.
 Mabel saw beyond all of it to a super-normal place where the innermost childish logic rang true, her desires became powerful potions... spells even, and the magic